groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/security/permissionspassword/_index.md

 ---
 title: PermissionsPassword
 second_title: GroupDocs.Viewer for .NET API Reference
-description: The password required to change permission settings Using a permissions password you can restrict printing modification and data extraction.
+description: The password required to change permission settings.
+Using a permissions password you can restrict printing modification and data extraction.
 type: docs
 weight: 40
 url: /net/groupdocs.viewer.options/security/permissionspassword/
 ---
 ## Security.PermissionsPassword property

-The password required to change permission settings; Using a permissions password you can restrict printing, modification and data extraction.
+The password required to change permission settings.
+Using a permissions password you can restrict printing, modification and data extraction.

 ```csharp
 public string PermissionsPassword { get; set; }
 ```

+### Remarks

+Use a permissions password to restrict printing, modification and data extraction.
+For code sample, see the [documentation](https://docs.groupdocs.com/viewer/net/protect-pdf-documents/).

 ### See Also